Geo-Social Group Queries with Minimum Acquaintance Constraint: Social-aware R-trees

 \subsection{SaR*-tree}

-SaR*-tree uses the same index structure as SaR-tree but adopts a new user organizing method that integrates both spatial and social relations.
-Specifically, instead of minimizing the areas of MBRs, SaR*-tree defines a new metric that combines CBRs and MBRs for a group of users $V$ to measure their combined social and spatial closenesses:
+Inspired by R*-tree, the R-tree variant that optimizes the grouping of spatial object to minimize the disk I/O cost, we propose SaR*-tree as an variant of SaR-tree.
+It has the same node structure but uses a different closeness metric to group users into nodes.
+Specifically, instead of using only the spatial area of MBR for closeness, SaR*-tree defines a new closeness metric $I(V)$ for a group of users $V$ that integrates both CBRs and MBRs to measure the combined social and spatial closenesses:

-where $||\cdot||$ is the area of an MBR or CBR.
+where $||\cdot||$ is the area of an MBR or CBR, and $\cup_{v\in V}{CBR_{v,c}}-CBR_{V,c}$ quantifies the similarity of CBRs of the users in $V$.
 Obviously, a small $I(V)$ indicates that the users of $V$ have both close locations and similar CBRs.
+This new closeness metric will be used in the R-tree construction.

-SaR*-tree is constructed by iteratively inserting users.
+Similar to SaR-tree, SaR*-tree is also constructed by iteratively inserting users.
 During this construction, CBRs and MBRs are generated at the same time and used for further user insertion.
 Moreover, if a node $N$ of an SaR*-tree overflows, it will be split.
-The details about these two main operations in SaR*-tree construction, i.e., \emph{user insertion} and \emph{node split}, are described below. \begin{itemize} \item \emph{User insertion}.
+The details about these two main operations in SaR*-tree construction, i.e., \emph{user insertion} and \emph{node split}, are described below. \begin{compactitem} \item \emph{User insertion}.
 When a user $v$ is inserted into an SaR*-tree, for a node $N$ with entries $e_1, e_2, \cdots, e_m$, we will select the entry $e_i$ with the minimal $I(V_{e_i} \cup \{v\})$ to insert $v$. \item \emph{Node split}.
 When a node $N$ of an SaR*-tree overflows, we split $N$ into two sets of entries $N_1$ and $N_2$ with the minimal $I($ $\cup_{e_i\in N_1}V_{e_i})+I(\cup_{e_j\in N_2}V_{e_j})$.
 Then, the parent node of $n$ use two entries to point to $n_1$ and $n_2$, respectively.
-This splitting may propagate upwards until the root. \end{itemize}
+This splitting may propagate upwards until the root. \end{compactitem}